 "Because nuts are a source of healthy fat and protein, they don't spike blood sugar," notes Kwok-Hinsley.
 "There isn't one nut that is superior overall, but research has shown that almonds, walnuts, pistachios and cashews can support those on a type 2 diabetes diet."

 Walker recommends enjoying nuts in small amounts because, while healthy, they're calorie-dense.
-Likewise, she encourages you to "opt for unsalted, raw or dry roasted versions to avoid added sodium."
+Likewise, she encourages you to "opt for unsalted, raw or dry-roasted versions to avoid added sodium."

 Protein is a key part of a healthy type 2 diabetes diet.
 Kwok-Hinsley says protein helps you feel fuller longer, prevents blood sugar from spiking and assists in building muscle.
-And research in The American Journal of Clinical Nutrition confirms that increased protein intake lowers blood sugar after eating and improves overall blood sugar control.
+Research in The American Journal of Clinical Nutrition confirms that increased protein intake lowers blood sugar after eating and improves overall blood sugar control.
 Kwok-Hinsley recommends lean proteins such as fish (cod, halibut, haddock), skinless chicken, turkey and soy (tofu).

 "Research shows that cinnamon may play a role in improving blood glucose management, as it might enhance insulin sensitivity when consumed regularly," she says.
 "Try sprinkling cinnamon on oatmeal, yogurt or baked sweet potatoes for a flavorful and beneficial addition to your meals."